RandyPatterson/AOAI_Student/Challenge-04.md

 ## Introduction

-As Developers we already use developer tools like Azure DevOps and GitHub.
-So why not see what cool thing Semantic Kernel can do with Azure Logic Apps.
+As developers we already use developer tools like Azure DevOps and GitHub.
+So why not see what cool things we can by integrating Semantic Kernel into our developers workflow.
 In this challenge, you will learn how to create a workflow plugin using Azure Logic Apps and how to integrate it with Azure OpenAI to build powerful AI infused applications.
 Using Logic Apps brings together over 1400 connectors (APIs) to help you integrate with other services and applications.
 Logic Apps is a powerful tool that can be used to automate workflows and business processes.
 Using Semantic Kernel, you can chain together multiple prompts to create a more complex conversation with the AI that is interconnected to multiple APIs and services.

 ## Pre-requisites